Organization & Environment: Editorial transition

 On December 1, 2012, Alberto Aragon-Correa and Mark Starik became the editors of Organization & Environment.
-From that point, the journal has been aiming to conduct "rigorous explorations and analyses of the multiple connections between the management of organizations and any of the relevant dimensions of sustainability"; targeted contributors are "sustainability management, policy, and related social science researchers".
+The research mission of the journal currently is to publish "rigorous and impactful research at the intersection of management, organizations, and environmental sustainability".
+The impact factor since that point has risen, submissions have expanded, and the journal has become more selective.

 Criticism

 The December 2012 editorial transition was strongly criticized by (now former) editorial board members of Organization & Environment as an "editorial coup" on the part of Sage and GRONEN.
-According to one account, the editorial transition was decided upon and carried out by Sage independently of its editors/editorial board, without their prior knowledge or acceptance.
-Critics have pointed out that this is not the first time accusations of this sort have been leveled at Sage.
-In 2009, political scientists charged that the editor of Political Theory was replaced unilaterally and unfairly.
-In this previous case, Sage was forced to apologize, admitting that "whatever" they had done "was done without consulting the scholars on the editorial board of the journal".
+According to one account, the editorial transition was decided upon and carried out by Sage independently of its editors and editorial board, without their prior knowledge or acceptance.

-Critics also argue that the pro-corporate/management stance of GRONEN stands in stark contrast to the work of previous O&E editors and writers, many of whom tended strongly to emphasize the role of corporate power in perpetuating environmental degradation.
 In a statement published in October 2012, 25 members of the editorial board of O&E resigned in protest of the transition.